gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 *Thwack.
 Thwack.* He dropped the *iyemnelili*'s head into the sack that hung from his belt.
 "Right," he muttered.
 "Now for the hard part."

 I wanted to shake my head, but even that was too much.
 My leg hurt—oh, it hurt, like I had never imagined anything could hurt.
 I wanted to crawl away from that hurt, to hide, to wriggle out of my body and leave it behind.
-I ground my teeth.
 I would whimper if I tried to speak, but the name of my name was not Cup Rainbow Whimpering, so I ground my teeth together.

 "Here."
 The Karabandi handed me my spear and picked me up in his arms as he would a child.
 I almost retched from the pain.
 Just one more breath, I told myself.
-Just one more breath without screaming, for your pride, just one more…
+Just one more breath without screaming, for pride, just one more…

 The lantern at the Karabandi's waist swung back and forth in time with his steps.
 Shadows swayed around us, left, right, left, right.
 Blood from my ruined leg dripped onto my other calf.
 I lost myself, came to, lost myself again.
 Statues.
 Darkness.
-He passed a corpse.
+We passed a corpse.
 I barely recognized it as having once been my mother's-side cousin before I slipped into darkness again.

 Somehow we were back at the bridge that had led us into the Tombs.
 The